crmcog/sf-cog/docs/README.md

 actionLink: /why-learn-salesforce/start/
 features:
   - title: Practical Salesforce
-    details: Focused on getting you up and running with Salesforce.com platform and tools.
+    details: Focused on getting you up & running with Salesforce.com platform and tools.
   - title: Structured Learning
-    details: Easy to organise yourself - learn individual topics or study for certification.
+    details: Easy to organise - study specific topics, or for certification.
   - title: Free
     details: Free and open sourced content.
 Enjoy responsibly, and contribute.